Otter Class

 Curriculum news

-• RE – What does the Resurrection mean to Christians?
+• RE – What do Hindu people believe about God?
 This topic promotes our school value of respect.

-• French –Niveau Rouge 4: Writing a letter, Number – quarante.
-This encourages the understanding and respect for other cultures and languages.
+• French – Niveau Rouge 5, Days of the week, Number – cinquante, time, question and answer This encourages the understanding and respect for other cultures and languages.

 Home Learning